Multilingual chatbots: Everything you need to know

 Conversation flow modeler

-Engati’s conversational flow modeller allows you to edit conversation paths visually on a single canvas via a simple drag & drop user interface.
+Engati’s conversational flow modeler allows you to edit conversation paths visually on a single canvas via a simple drag & drop user interface.

 It even has a set of standard, canned paths that you can use.

-Engati’s chatbots allow you to converse in multiple languages, including, but not limited to Portuguese, Spanish, German, Korean, Chinese and 48 other languages, in addition to English.
+Engati’s chatbots allow you to converse in multiple languages, including, but not limited to Portuguese, Spanish, German, Korean, Chinese, and many other languages, in addition to English.

 Right-to-Left (RTL) support

 We even support conversations in Right-to-Left (RTL) languages.
 That means you can build bots and converse with your customers in languages like Arabic, Urdu, Persian, and Hebrew.

 With Engati, you don’t need to create separate paths for every single language that you want your chatbot to converse in.